Chase Sapphire Reserve®

 Shopping Charitable donations Transfers with partners

-50% Additional Redemption Value with the Sapphire Reserve
+50% Additional Redemption Value with Ultimate Rewards

 Reserve Cardholders get 50% more redemption value through the Ultimate Rewards program.
-This extra value makes redemptions for things like travel or points transfers with partners even more lucrative.
+This extra value makes redemptions for travel or points transfers with partners even more lucrative.
 While Sapphire Preferred Cardholders get a 25% increase in points value, the Reserve’s 50% additional redemption value means the Reserve earns 4.5X points on travel and dining worldwide.

-Chase Transfer Partners
+Ultimate Rewards Transfer Partners

 As mentioned, Chase also allows 1:1 point transfers to specific partners.
 These transfer partners provide exceptional versatility to the Ultimate Rewards program.
 The following airline and hotel loyalty programs offer 1:1 point transfers with Chase: